zin-myo-naing/github.io/resume.md

 PROFESSIONAL EXPERIENCE

+Technical Support Representative						              						02/2024 - Present
+Carry Telecom						                                                     	Toronto, Canada

+•	Provided technical support to customers via phone, email, and chat, addressing connectivity, hardware, and software issues.
+•	Diagnosed and resolved network issues, including network equipment configuration, slow speeds, intermittent connectivity, and hardware malfunctions.
+•	Managed customer inquiries and issues using a ticketing system, ensuring accurate and timely documentation of all support interactions.
+•	Guided customers through software installations and updates to ensure optimal performance of services.
+•	Collaborated with the team to escalate complex problems and diligently followed up to guarantee their resolution.

 Senior IT Analyst								              								06/2019 - 11/2023
 Fortune Fund Myanmar Co., Ltd.							              						Yangon, Myanmar

 - Installed, configured, and maintained computer hardware, software, and peripherals.
 - Provided technical support for web and mobile applications of microfinance systems and end-users, troubleshooting hardware, software, and network issues via phone, email, and in person.